ZebinRen/Performance-Characterization-Storage-Stacks/README.md

 * Set the 'SPDK_FIO_PLUGIN' and 'SPDK_SETUP_PATH' before run the script
 * Fill your own devices in the fio configurations file before running.
+* In fig 7 and fig 8, the script will automatically turn down the CPU 0 using chcpu.
+Replace it with your cpu id in socket 1, or delete them if there is only one NUMA node on your machine.

 ## Figure 2